JustHm228/MoreTotems/.github/ISSUE_TEMPLATE/bug_report.md

 ## Issue:
 A clear and concise description of your bug.
+Also, you may provide the expected behaviour here.

 ## Environment:
-- Used plugin version: 0.1.0-build.2.
+ - Used plugin version.
  - Used Minecraft version.
  - Used server software and its version.
+ - Any additional context.

 ## How to reproduce:
 Steps to reproduce the behaviour: